mahmoud/sedimental/entries/awesome_python_applications.md

 reading, documenting, coding, debugging, presenting, and publishing that we pour into open-source and reusability?
 That manifests here.
 We must do what we can to support and grow this list.

+# Criteria

+List members should be:

+# Motivation / Goals

+The foremost goal of APA is to survey the wide range of Python's applicability, studying the architectures, dependencies, and design patterns that have worked in shipping and maintaining projects.
+By compiling and categorizing a reference of architectures, we can answer a lot of questions and settle a lot of debates, especially for greenfield projects.
+Without a doubt, these are the patterns that have worked at the scale that matters to most new projects.

+"A production application worth a thousand blog posts"